latticelabs/Mitty-deprecated-/Readme.md

 Mitty generates simulated data by starting from a reference genome and then adding controlled mutations to it to create a variant "sample" genome.
 Mitty can also simulate populations of genomes derived via sexual reproduction.
-Mitty can then generating reads from the chromosomes of the mutated genome(s).
+Mitty can then generate reads from the chromosomes of the mutated genome(s).

 At each stage of this process we know the origins of the data and so we know